thosgood/this-weeks-finds/markdown/151-200/week175.md

 Observatory, and stayed up each night making observations with the help of his wife.

-However, before this \"lunar distance method\" came online, the watchmaker John Harrison invented the first of a series of ingenious clocks that worked well despite rocking waves and fluctuations of temperature.
-All these can still be seen at the Royal Observatory - they\'re very beautiful!
+However, before this "lunar distance method" came online, the watchmaker John Harrison invented the first of a series of ingenious clocks that worked well despite rocking waves and fluctuations of temperature.
+All these can still be seen at the Royal Observatory - they're very beautiful!
 In the process, Harrison developed a whole bunch of cool technology like ball bearings and the bimetallic strip used in thermostats.